Green Mountains Vermont, USA Travel Guide

 Many small towns host seasonal festivals celebrating local traditions, arts, and crafts throughout the year.

-Find opportunities for relaxation and rejuvenation amidst the The Green mountains range' peaceful settings.
+Find chances for rest and renewal amidst the The Lush mountains range' peaceful settings.

 Designated swimming areas exist at Vermont State Parks (lakes, ponds).